 A significant deficiency is a control deficiency, or combination of control deficiencies, that adversely affects the entity’s ability to initiate, authorize, record, process, or report financial data reliably in accordance with GAAP such that there is more than a remote likelihood that a misstatement of the entity’s financial statements that is more than inconsequential will not be prevented or detected.
 Since most reports need to be created outside of the accounting software used by nonprofits, in programs like Excel, there is more of a risk that the audit will report a significant deficiency in their audit report.

 A material weakness is a significant deficiency, or combination of significant deficiencies, that results in more than a remote likelihood that a material misstatement of the financial statements will not be prevented or detected.

 The SAS also requires us auditors to communicate, in writing, to management and those charged with governance, the significant deficiencies and material weaknesses identified during the audit.
 In most cases, this will include your governing board.

 True fund accounting software reduces potential misstatements

-If your organization is using off the shelf accounting software, like QuickBooks or Peachtree, even their nonprofit versions, it is likely that more audit findings will be reportable.
+If your organization is using off the shelf accounting software, like QuickBooks for Nonprofits or Peachtree, even their nonprofit versions, it is likely that more audit findings will be reportable.
 The SAS clarifies that the significance of a control deficiency is dependent on the potential for a misstatement, not whether a misstatement actually occurred.
 Also, the potential misstatement does not have to be a material misstatement; it just has to be “more than inconsequential.”
 If more findings are reported, you will spend more time correcting and tracking the status of these findings.
 All of this translates into increased audit fees, the potential for negative reports in your audit and the risk of losing funding from your funding sources.